A. Murray MacKay Bridge: Financing

 A decision was made to finance the construction of the bridge with low-interest loans denominated in foreign currencies, saving money in the short term and allowing the tolls to be kept low.
 In 1969, the bridge commission issued a 10-year bond of 100 million Deutsche Marks in West Germany.
 In 1973, the bridge commission obtained a loan of C$12.2 million from a Swiss bank.

 However, the subsequent decline in the value of the Canadian dollar against the German Mark and the Swiss franc cancelled out the interest cost advantage and caused a massive increase in annual debt servicing costs.
 At its peak, the commission's debt amounted to nearly $125 million, nearly triple the approximate $42 million combined cost of construction for both harbour bridges.

 Design

 The bridge measures 1200 m, with the total of all suspended spans being 739.9 m in length, carrying four traffic lanes with posted speed limits of 70 km/h.
 It was designed with a maximum road gradient of 4 per cent.
 It is notable as having been the first bridge built in North America using an orthotropic steel deck, which yielded a completed structure having half the overall mass of the nearby Macdonald Bridge.
 The bridge's engineering also pioneered the use of wind tunnel testing, which considered the impact of winds on the structure both during construction and when complete.

+In 2021 an engineer's report into the status of both the MacKay and Macdonald bridges indicated that the Mackay was approaching the end of its service life, and the need for either a major refurbishment or complete replacement was anticipated within a 20 year time frame.
+It also concluded that certain elements of the original design such as tight tolerance on the load capacity, and the emergence since the bridge was first built of a better understanding about fatigue in orthotropic decks, would make a re-decking project similar to the Angus L. Macdonald Bridge "Big Lift" impractical: To meet current code, a new deck would weigh more.
+This would mean that the replacement deck would necessitate a more extensive overhaul of other components such as the main suspension cables and support structures.